 Cheaper Price: With Bitcoin’s price hovering between $5,000 and $10,000 at any given time, the perception is that getting involved with the world’s leading cryptocurrency is an expensive proposition.
 Many crypto enthusiasts new to altcoins prefer to own many coins at a lower price over owning a single Bitcoin worth five figures.
 Many novice investors enjoy the feeling of owning a higher quantity of a given asset regardless of circulation or fundamentals.

 How to Buy Litecoin In Canada

 Buying Litecoin in Canada is the same whether you are using a cryptocurrency exchange in Toronto or a cryptocurrency exchange in Vancouver.
 Netcoins serves investors in both markets.
 Users have the option to deposit Canadian dollars via e-transfer, an online bill payment or a bank wire transfer.
 They can also deposit existing cryptocurrency holdings and sell them on Netcoins.

 Registering a username and password with Netcoins is easy.
 All it takes is a valid email address.
 Once users decide whether to deposit old-fashioned dollars or existing crypto holdings, it’s time to begin trading.

 As mentioned, Canadians can go through the basic verification process without having to necessarily upload identification.
 In situations where it is required to do so, government issued ID such as a driver’s license or Canadian passport are usually sufficient enough to start trading.

 Step 3: Funding Your Netcoins Account

-Regardless of the order type used, trading Canadian dollars or Bitcoin in exchange for Litecoin is really easy.
+Regardless of the order type used, it’s easy to buy Litecoin with Netcoins.
 Netcoins offers plenty of trading volume and liquidity which ensures that orders are executed in a timely fashion.
 Now you know how to buy Litecoin in Canada.